 Why Do You Need Posts To Posts Relationships In WordPress?

 post_parent for pages where you can create many child pages of a page (a one-to-many relationship).
 Unfortunately, that’s available for pages and hierarchical post types only.
-Besides, it’s not many-to-many relationship.
+Besides, it’s not a many-to-many relationship.

 Creating Related Posts In WordPress

-The simplest example is to manually create related posts in your WordPress website.
+The simplest example is to manually create related posts on your WordPress website.
 When you edit a post, you can select posts that have similar or related content and display them in the frontend for further reading.

 You can also query backward: displaying posts that link to the being read post as a reference to provide more information to your readers.
-With this, you don’t need a WordPress related posts plugin anymore.
+With this, you don’t need a WordPress-related posts plugin anymore.

 Example: Events And Bands

-Suppose you have two custom post types, event and band, where:
+Suppose you have two custom post types, event, and band, where: